vikingeducation/assignment_html_resume/README.md

 # Viking Code School Resume Project

-This will be a static page.
+This project will be a static page with resume content.

+It will be deployed as a GitHub pages project.